mathigatti/awebsite/_posts/2020-04-19-reaction-diffusion.md

 ### Three.js  + WebGL implementation

 For creating a visualization of this system, it is important to notice that previous state will be needed for defining actual values.
-In other words, we will be using the output of previous step, for feeding the input of the actual step.
+In other words, we will be using the output of previous step, for feeding the input of the actual one.
 These are known as feedback systems, and can be thought it as a sequence of frames:

  <img src="/assets/img/reaction-diffusion/frame-by-frame.jpeg" style="height: 100px; width:490px;"/>